dhall-lang/dhall-lang/README.md

 ... although be cautious when doing so since this URL is mutable and you can't guarantee that you get the same result every time.
-You also can't safely cache the result permanently like you can with an IPFS URL
+You also can't safely cache the result permanently like you can with an IPFS URL.

+Check out the [Standard Library](#standard-library) section for more ways to get the Prelude.

 ---